 Windermere is a decidedly white-collar town, with fully 94.61% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Windermere is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Windermere who work in management occupations (22.81%), sales jobs (20.18%), and business and financial occupations (9.16%).

-A relatively large number of people in Windermere telecommute to their jobs.
-Overall, about 16.43% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 16.43% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Windermere is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Windermere’s overall crime rate is lower than average for the country.